Blog Hero

 Getting Started in Myopia Management in Canada

-Myopia is a growing public health concern, with increasing prevalence worldwide and significant long-term ocular health risks.
+By Dr. Kate Gifford Myopia is a growing public health concern, with increasing prevalence worldwide and significant long-term ocular health risks.
 For Canadian Optometrists, implementing myopia management involves assessing risk factors, selecting appropriate interventions, and adhering to evidence-based guidelines.
-This article provides a step-by-step guide for practitioners looking to integrate myopia management into their clinical practice while aligning with…
+This article provides a step-by-step guide for practitioners looking to integrate myopia management into their clinical…

 Myopia Treatment Options and Pathways in Canada

-With myopia becoming increasingly prevalent in Canada,1 it has become a crucial clinical focus in modern optometric practice.
-The World Council of Optometry (WCO) advocates for myopia management as the Standard of Care, emphasizing that it should go beyond simple vision correction to include evidence-based treatment options and pathways.2 This article breaks down the variety…
+By Dr. Kate Gifford With myopia becoming increasingly prevalent in Canada,1 it has become a crucial clinical focus in modern optometric practice.
+The World Council of Optometry (WCO) advocates for myopia management as the Standard of Care, emphasizing that it should go beyond simple vision correction to include evidence-based treatment options and pathways.2 This article…

 instagram facebook facebook2 pinterest twitter google-plus google linkedin2 yelp youtube phone location calendar share2 link star-full star star-half chevron-right chevron-left chevron-down chevron-up envelope fax